"We travel not to escape life, but for life not to escape us." - anonymous

 • The beaches stretch for miles, from North Haven Beach with its boat marina to Sellicks Beach, a popular surfer’s paradise.

-• Adelaide is also a city that’s full of exciting outdoor activities, culture and entertainment.
-If you are an outdoors person, visit one of Adelaide’s 29 beautiful parks, the Adelaide Botanic Garden or the Adelaide Zoo, home to the world’s prized giant pandas.
-Engage in some culture at Migration Museum and the Art Gallery of South Australia.
+• Adelaide offers many outdoor activities, culture, and entertainment.
+If you like the outdoors, visit one of its 29 parks, the Botanic Garden, or the Adelaide Zoo, where giant pandas live.
+For culture, see the Migration Museum and the Art Gallery of South Australia.

 • Website to get you started: Southaustralia/Adelaide